ljeanner/azure-ipaas-workshop/docs/workshop.md

 </div>

-In this lab, you are going to reproduce a real life scenario from a e-commerce platforms, when orders are passed by customers and when you need to process them, ideally asynchronously.
-You are going to leverage some Azure Services tailored to simplify this integration.
+In this lab, you are going to reproduce a real life scenario from an e-commerce platform:
+- Customers will pass new orders that will be synchronized asynchronously.
+- You are going to leverage Azure Services tailored to simplify this integration.

 TODO: mettre le schema drawio quand revu par Iheb